 1. Keyboard Shortcuts

-Keyboard shortcuts are available from the home screen.
+Keyboard shortcuts are available from the Dashboard and Explore pages.
 Want to know what they are?
 Click the Keyboard Shortcuts link in the bottom right sidebar or just <shift>+?

 2. Search Syntax Tips

 Kenna offers many powerful ways to search your assets and vulnerabilities.
 See here for a few examples you might find useful.